5 min read

 Most of the FAQs and tips below come from the Twitter thread linked here and displayed below.

-They address why we only have a Mutual Aid Thread right now as the only method by which I accept requests for help.
-Long story short?
-My health and people who abused the process are the reason.
+They address why we have a Mutual Aid Thread right now as the sole method by which I accept requests for help.
+I used to be able to get individual GFMs and fundraisers that were stuck to their goals.
+I can't do it anymore.

 In addition to the guidelines for mutual aid requesters below, I also have also included at the end, tips for how to get better results.

 You can also read my #PayWhatYouCan Crowdfunding Tips ebook or download and listen to my Three Crowdfunding Workshops.
+The ebook is free!

 Basic Mutual Aid Posting Tips